OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_uiextensibilitytutorial.md

 ## 3. UI Extensibility

-1. Access Omnia homepage, select the tenant where you have developed the beginner tutorial, and go to the modeling area.
+1. Access OMNIA homepage, select the tenant where you have developed the beginner tutorial, and go to the modeling area.

 2. Through the left side menu, edit *PurchaseOrder* document by accessing the option ***Documents / PurchaseOrder***